lsaravia/MetawebsAssembly/MetawebsAssembly.md

 $$dz_i = \frac{k_{is}-\bar{k_s} }{\sigma_{ks}}$$

-where $k_{is}$ is the number of links of species $i$ within its own module $s$ and $\bar{k_s}$ and $\sigma_{ks}$ are the average and SD of $k_{is}$ over all species in $s$.
+where $k_{is}$ is the number of links of species $i$ within its own module $s$, $\bar{k_s}$ and $\sigma_{ks}$ are the average and SD of $k_{is}$ over all species in $s$.
 The participation coefficient $PC$ estimates the distribution of the links of species $i$ among modules; thus it can be defined as:

 $$PC_i =  1 - \sum_s \frac{k_{is}}{k_i}$$

 where $k_i$ is the degree of species $i$ (i.e. the number of links), $k_{is}$ is the number of links of species $i$ to species in module $s$, and in this case $s$ runs over all the modules.
 Due to the stochastic nature of the module detection algorithm we made repeated simulations until the distribution of $PC_i$ and $dz_i$ has no statistical differences between two successive repetitions; to test that we used the k-sample Anderson-Darling test [@Scholz1987].
 Then we calculate the mean and 95% CI of $dz$ and $PC$.

 To determine each species' role the $dz-PC$ parameter space is divided into four regions, this was modified from @Guimera2005, using the same scheme of @Kortsch2015.
 There are two thresholds that define the roles: $dz=2.5$ and $PC=0.625$.
 If a species has at least 60% of links within its own module then $PC<0.625$ and if it also has $dz\ge 2.5$, it is classified as a module hub.
-These species a relatively high number of links, but inside his module.
+These species have a relatively high number of links, but inside his own module.
 If a species has $dz<2.5$ and $PC<0.625$ is called peripheral or specialist, it means that it has relatively few links and most within its module.
 Species that have $dz<2.5$ and $PC\ge0.625$ are module connectors, they have relatively few links and most between modules.
-Finally if a species has $dz\ge 2.5$ and $PC\ge0.625$ it is classified as super-generalist because it has high between- and within-module connectivity.
+Finally if a species has $dz\ge 2.5$ and $PC\ge0.625$ it is classified as super-generalist or hub-connector because it has high between- and within-module connectivity.
 To test if the proportion of species with each of the roles changes for the different networks we made a Pearson's Chi-squared test with simulated p-value based on 10000 Monte Carlo replicates.

 We combined the topological roles with the trophic level of each species and the compartments in one plot to give an integrated visualization of these sub-structural and local properties of the food web.